 My name is James Hamilton.
 I am a software developer living near Geneva, close to the French/Swiss border.
-I currently work as a Research Fellow for CERN in the Industrial Controls and Engineering group.
+I currently work as a Research Fellow for CERN in the Industrial Controls and Safety Group.
 I previously worked for a company called DICT8, developing their outsourced medical transcription system.

 I have previously taught part-time at Lewisham College on the Foundation Degree in Business & IT which is run in partnership with Greenwich University.
 I have also done freelance web and mobile app development work and acted as an expert witness in a software watermarking patent case.

 I have been interested in computing since I was young starting out with old computers obtained from car-boot sales - my first computer was an Amstrad CPC464.